docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 String

 The namespace of the property to which the alias resolves.
-See "Schema namespace string constants" on page 262.
+See :ref:`schema-namespace-string-constants`.

 .. _xmpconst-object: